python/cpython/Doc/library/sqlite3.rst

   :meth:`~Connection.close`-ed with pending changes.

 Set *autocommit* to ``True`` to enable SQLite's `autocommit mode`_.
+This means:

+* No implicit transaction control is performed.
+  This allows the user to perform their own transaction control using explicit SQL-transaction statements.
-In this mode, :meth:`Connection.commit` and :meth:`Connection.rollback`
-have no effect.
+* :meth:`Connection.commit` and :meth:`Connection.rollback` have no effect.

-Note that SQLite's autocommit mode is distinct from the :pep:`249`-compliant :attr:`Connection.autocommit` attribute;
+Note that SQLite's autocommit mode is distinct from the :attr:`Connection.autocommit` attribute;
 use :attr:`Connection.in_transaction` to query the low-level SQLite autocommit mode.

-Set *autocommit* to :data:`LEGACY_TRANSACTION_CONTROL` to leave transaction control behaviour to the :attr:`Connection.isolation_level` attribute.
+Set *autocommit* to :data:`LEGACY_TRANSACTION_CONTROL` to enable legacy (pre-Python 3.12) transaction control.
+This means transaction control behaviour is left to the :attr:`Connection.isolation_level` attribute.
 See :ref:`sqlite3-transaction-control-isolation-level` for more information.